Psychic Cat

-Psychic Cat is the second solo album by Kelli Ali, released in 2004 on One Little Indian Records.
+Psychic Cat is the second solo album by Kelli Ali, released in 2004 on One Little Indian.
 The album was a departure from Ali's previous album, Tigermouth, as she experimented with electronic dance beats and repetitive lyrics, creating more of an industrial/electronica sounding album.
-The first single from the album was a double A-side, "Speakers"/"Voyeur," and the official radio single from this album was "Hot Lips".
+The first single from the album was a double A-side, "Speakers"/"Voyeur", and the official radio single from this album was "Hot Lips".